bigchaindb/bigchaindb/docs/server/source/appendices/all-in-one-bigchaindb.md

 - MongoDB
 - Tendermint

+**Note:** **NOT for Production Use:** *This is an single node opinionated image not well suited for a network deployment.*
-**Note:** *This image is to help quick deployment for early adopters, for a more standard* *approach please refer to one of our deployment guides:*
+*This image is to help quick deployment for early adopters, for a more standard approach please refer to one of our deployment guides:*

 - [BigchainDB developer setup guides](https://docs.bigchaindb.com/projects/contributing/en/latest/dev-setup-coding-and-contribution-process/index.html).
 - [BigchainDB with Kubernetes](http://docs.bigchaindb.com/projects/server/en/latest/production-deployment-template/index.html).